*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 - clean IPs – with private proxies you are guaranteed the IPs will connect to any website

-For scraping, I recommend you look into SEO proxies, these are cheaper proxies and you can get more IPs for your budget.
+For scraping, I recommend you look into SEO proxies, these are cheaper proxies and you get more IPs for your budget.

-Virtual Box and install a virtual machine
+2. Virtual Box with a virtual machine

-All you have to do is to install it first and then set it up.
+All you have to do is to first install it and then set it up.

 Installing on Mac with homebrew